micheltlutz/MLAudioPlayer/Readme.md

 ### MLPlayerConfig

-Can tyou change any configuration on MLPlayerConfig
+Cant you change any configuration on MLPlayerConfig

 ```swift
 //Default configurations: